joebenassi/JCAT/JCAT/Developer-Help/Configure Eclipse.md

 #Configuring Eclipse for JCAT Development
-###Note: This tutorial will use Eclipse 4.3 to demonstrate the setup.
+<b>Note: </b>This tutorial will use Eclipse 4.3 to demonstrate the setup.

 ##Procedure:
 1. Download Eclipse Standard 4.3.